-If a project is neither exempt nor categorically excluded from review, the Recipient must prepare an Environmental Assessment using the Environmental Checklist and a Statutory Checklist for the entire project.
+If a project is neither exempt nor categorically excluded from review, the Recipient must prepare an Environmental Assessment using the Environmental Assessment Determinations and Compliance Findings for HUD-assisted Projects 24 CFR Part 58 form for the entire project.
 Note that the project includes all activities, no matter what the funding source.

-The Environmental Checklist is found in Appendix 1 and on DCA's website at: www.dca.ga.gov/communities/CDBG/programs/CDBGforms.asp For assistance, the Recipient should contact its CDBG Program Representative or the CDBG Compliance Manager at (404) 679-0594.
+The Environmental Assessment form is found in Appendix 1 and on DCA's website at: www.dca.ga.gov/communities/CDBG/programs/CDBGforms.asp

+For assistance, the Recipient should contact its CDBG Program Representative or the CDBG Compliance Manager at (404) 679-0594.